knudsvik/EnergyScore/README.md

         price_entity: sensor.electricity_price
         energy_entity: sensor.heater_energy
     ```
+2. Customise the configuration with your own entities and unique_id's
-7. Restart Home Assistant.
+3. Restart Home Assistant.
 It may take up to two hours to get enough data to calculate the EnergyScore.

 ### Configuration variables